Mentor Mindset

 The Perfect Ashlar represents the completion of that refinement.
 It is the stone squared, aligned, and polished through the steady use of proper tools.
 In symbolic terms, it reflects a person who has committed to self examination, education, and moral discipline.
 The roughness has not been denied but shaped.
 The result is clarity, stability, and alignment with a greater design.
 The individual becomes capable of supporting something beyond himself.

 Across the world, more people are searching for direction.
 Many feel called to elevate their lives and eventually help others do the same.
-I do not position myself as a guru.
-I stand as someone with lived experience, tested perspective, and a genuine commitment to those who are ready to do real work.
-I also feel called to build a company properly from the ground up, to license it correctly, to meet my tax obligations, and to create something legitimate and lasting.
+I do not position myself as a guru, instead I stand as someone with lived experience, tested perspective, and a genuine commitment to those who are ready to do the work.
+I also felt called to build this company properly from the ground up, license it correctly, meet my tax obligations, and create something legitimate and lasting.

 So, let's begin.